 1968 Topps – Topps became the lone major producer of football cards in 1968, and thus included both AFL & NFL players in their 1968 issue.
 This set also includes the Cincinnati Bengals, who were an AFL expansion team in ’68.
 Key AFL rookie cards in the set are Bob Griese, Floyd Little and Jim Nance.

 1969 Topps – The final Topps set of the decade was again a mix of AFL & NFL players.
-The Frank Buncom card (#143) is the only AFL card of the decade that is impossible to find in an autographed form, as Buncom died of a pulmonary embolism on September 21, 1969, some two weeks before the 1969 Topps second series was released to the public.
+The Frank Buncom card (#143) is the most challenging AFL card of the decade to find in an autographed form, as Buncom died of a pulmonary embolism on September 21, 1969.
 The key AFL rookie cards in this set are Jerrell Wilson and Larry Csonka.

 1970 Topps – Though produced during the first season post-merger, I have collected the 1970 Topps rookie cards of players who made their debut in the AFL, but did not have a card produced until 1970.
 Notable AFL rookie cards in this set include George Webster, Rich Jackson, O.J.
 Simpson, Greg Cook, Elvin Bethea, Jim Lynch, Dick Post and Jan Stenerud.

 AFL Postcards – An ongoing collection of postcards pertaining to AFL players, teams and stadiums.